Taojunshen/systemcenter-docs-psprocessing/sc-cmdlets/SystemCenter2016/DataProtectionManager/vlatest/Disable-DPMTapeDrive.md

 PS C:\> Disable-DPMTapeDrive -TapeDrive $DpmTapeDrive
 ```

-The first command uses the **Get-DPMLibrary** cmdlet to retrieve the library, and then stores it in the $DpmLibrary variable.
+The first command uses the [Get-DPMLibrary](./Get-DPMLibrary.md) cmdlet to get the library, and then stores it in the $DpmLibrary variable.

-The second command uses the **Get-DPMTapeDrive** cmdlet to retrieve the tapes in the library, and then stores them in the $DpmTapeDrive variable.
+The second command uses the [Get-DPMTapeDrive](./Get-DPMTapeDrive.md) cmdlet to get the tapes in the library, and then stores them in the $DpmTapeDrive variable.

 The third command disables the tape drives in $DpmTapeDrive.